AfnaanUddin/Projects/README.md

 ## Overview

-This repository contains a collection of cybersecurity and IT operations projects completed during my internship and independent hands-on learning.
+This repository contains a collection of Cybersecurity and IT operations projects completed during my internships and independent hands-on learning.

-These projects are based on real enterprise environments and focus on security operations activities such as endpoint management, identity security, system upgrades, SIEM analysis, and EDR-based investigations.
+These projects are based on real enterprise environments and focus on security operations activities such as Detection Engineering, Endpoint Management, Identity Security, System Upgrades, SIEM Analysis, and EDR-based investigations.

 The goal of this portfolio is to demonstrate practical experience working with enterprise security tools and workflows commonly used in SOC and endpoint security teams.